11 The basics of Git and GitHub

 Verbally explain the differences between Git and GitHub, briefly go over the diagram but reinforce that we won’t cover that in this workshop.
 Then, highlight some simple differences between tools like OneDrive and GitHub.

 There are several ways to use Git.
 In this workshop, we will use GitHub, which is a website that hosts Git repositories and builds on Git’s core features.
-This means that your Git repositories can be stored on GitHub, and you can manage your files and projects using Git through GitHub’s web interface.
+What this means is that your Git repositories can be stored on GitHub, and you can manage your files and projects using Git through GitHub’s web interface.

 Everything we do in this workshop (including storing and managing files and folders) will happen through the GitHub website.
 Behind the scenes, GitHub will use Git to track the changes we make.